Home » blog » Spare Change – An Authentic Story That Will Stay With You

 Spare Change - An Authentic Story That Will Stay With You

 I genuinely enjoyed this story from start to finish.
-As tragic as this story is at times, it is very entertaining to read and hard to put down.
-You want to know what happens next and you can’t help but be drawn into the lives of the characters, especially Olivia and Ethan Allen.
+As tragic as it is at times, it is very entertaining and hard to put down.
+You want to know what happens next, and you can’t help but be drawn into the lives of the characters, especially Olivia and Ethan Allen.

 Overall, I thought this was a fantastic read and would recommend it without hesitation.
-Bette Lee Crosby has beautiful control over language masterfully spinning words together that transport you into the 1950s South like a time machine.
-There’s heart, humor, tragedy, and suspense and it’s not a story I’ll soon forget.
+Bette Lee Crosby has a beautiful control over language, masterfully spinning words together that transport you into the 1950s South like a time machine.
+There’s heart, humor, tragedy, and suspense, and it’s not a story I’ll soon forget.

 Spare Change should be a movie on the big screen.
-With a strong narrative, distinct characters, murder, and suspense this would be a fantastic PG-13 film.
+With a strong narrative, distinct characters, murder, and suspense, it would be a fantastic PG-13 film.
 A TV movie could work if done well.
-But if not, then it could come across as a cheesy, cliché Lifetime TV Movie, and that would not do this story any justice.
+But if not, it could come across as a cheesy, cliché Lifetime TV Movie, and that would not do this story any justice.

 Content Note: There is some strong language and violent situations.